 It may appear that this is the best thing to do in order to get over your Ex but, believe me, the opposite is the case.

-You will be constantly comparing to your Ex, everything will remind you of them and you will be frustrated, because NOBODY is as good as your Ex.
+You will always be comparing to your Ex, everything will remind you of them, and you will be frustrated because NOBODY is as good as your Ex.
 (This is an illusion of course).

 For many people, healing will not start until they are alone with themselves, confronting their inner demons.